Peru 01-17 August 2026

 Flight from Athens to Lima

-Early morning departure with an Air France flight via Paris to Lima.
-Arrival in Lima at 15:50 in the afternoon.
-Transfer to our hotel in the Miraflores area for overnight stay at the Casa Andina Select Miraflores 4* hotel
+Arrival in Lima at 15:25 in the afternoon.
+Transfer to our hotel in the Miraflores area for overnight stay at the Casa Andina Select Miraflores 4* hotel.

-Returning from the islands, we depart immediately for Nazca, where at 3pm we will take a small plane flight over the famous figures.
+Returning from the islands, we depart for Nazca, where we will spend the night at the Casa Andina Standard Nasca 3* hotel.

-On the way back, we will visit the Chauchilla cemetery in the desert of Nazca, associated with the Zazca culture containing mummies from the period from 200 to 900 AD.
-The cemetery was used as the setting for the movie "Indiana Jones and the Kingdom of the Crystal Skull".
+Early in the morning, we head to Nazca airport for a flight in a small plane over the famous figures.
+We return to the hotel for breakfast and later depart to visit the Chauchilla cemetery in the Nazca desert, linked to the Nazca culture, which contains mummies from the period 200 to 900 AD.
+The cemetery was used as the setting for the movie "Indiana Jones and the Kingdom of the Crystal Skull."

-In the shops around the square we will have the opportunity to shop for souvenirs or have dinner.
+In the shops around the square, we will have the opportunity to buy souvenirs or have our dinner.

 Arequipa - Chivay

-In the afternoon we depart for Chivay, a small town at an altitude of 3,650 meters in the Peruvian Andes.
+In the afternoon, we depart for Chivay, a small town at an altitude of 3,650 meters in the Peruvian Andes.
+During our journey, we will reach an altitude of 4,887 meters, realizing with difficulty that we have already surpassed the White Mountain of the Alps.
+Accommodation at the Pascana Hotel or similar.

-Very early in the morning we depart for the Colca Gorge, where condors frequent.
-The condor is the 2nd largest bird in the world, with a wingspan of up to 3.5 metres, and in the Cola Canyon we can observe it from very close distances sitting on a nearby rock or hovering above us.
+Early in the morning, we depart for the Colca Canyon, where the famous Andean condors frequent.
+The condor is the second largest bird in the world, with a wingspan of up to 3.5 meters, and in the Colca Canyon we can observe it from very close distances, sitting on a nearby rock or gliding above us.

-We then depart for Puno, a town of 145,000 inhabitants at the western end of Lake Titicaca, and at an altitude of 3,860 m.
+We then depart for Puno, a city of 145,000 inhabitants on the western edge of Lake Titicaca, at an altitude of 3,860 m.

-The tour continues to Taquile Island, where we will have the opportunity to wander around following some of its trails with the lake as a backdrop.
-In the main village of the island we will visit the handicraft centre to admire the unique knitted and embroidered handicrafts produced by the islanders, both men and women, and perhaps shop for some, and we can also have lunch.
+The excursion continues to Taquile Island, where we will have the opportunity to wander along some of its paths with the lake as a backdrop.
+In the main village of the island, we will visit the handicraft center to admire the unique knitted and embroidered handicrafts produced by the island's inhabitants, both men and women.

-On our route we will move parallel to the Urubamba River, stopping at points of interest and archaeological sites.
+On our way, we will travel parallel to the Urubamba River, stopping at various points of interest and archaeological sites, such as the village of Pukara, the Raqchi archaeological park, and a suspension bridge from the Inca period over the river.

-We arrive at the village of Cusipata, where we will spend the night at the Cusipata River Lodge, next to the river.
+In the afternoon, we arrive at the village of Cusipata, where we will spend the night at the Cusipata River Lodge, next to the Urubamba River.

 Rainbow Mountains - Cusco